-With AOPP, a VASP can provide their customers with a link (or QR-code for mobile users) that will immediately send an ownership proof message to their preferred unhosted wallet.
+With AOPP, a VASP can provide their customers with a link (or QR-code for mobile users) that will immediately send an ownership proof message to their preferred self-hosted wallet.
 Then, the user can easily access their wallet and sign the message, which will be sent back to the VASP automatically, proving ownership instantly and allowing the withdrawal to proceed accordingly.

 The process is fully automated upon user demand,

-It is safer than the screenshot option,
+It is safer than the screenshot and video clip options,

 It is easier than manual signing,